Ramonfire/Portfolio/README.md

-Portfolio
+# Heading 1 Portfolio

 A portfolio website built using C# and .NET.
 This project is working locally, but not yet deployed to a public URL.

-Table of Contents

-Overview

-Features

-Tech Stack

-Getting Started

-Usage

-Project Structure

-Future Improvements

-Contributing

-License

-Overview
+# Heading 1 Overview

 This repository contains a portfolio website built with C# and the .NET framework (or .NET Core/ASP.NET — adjust accordingly).
 It’s intended to showcase personal/projects work in a clean, responsive way.
 Although it’s fully functional when run locally, it hasn't yet been deployed to a live server.

-Features
+# Heading 1 Features

 Home / About section — introduction and background.